dstrivedi/react-typescript-quiz-app/README.md

 4. Start the development server: npm start
 5. Open your browser and visit: http://localhost:3000

-# Technologies Used
-React.js
-Typescript

 # Credits
-This application was developed by [Your Name].
+This application was developed by me.
 Feel free to contribute or provide feedback.